recse/Cyber.io/README.md

 A Cybersecurity and Pentesting script to assist in Wi-Fi audits.

-It allows to decrypt WEP / WPA / WPA2 encrypt (no commands needed). ion in a graphical and intuitive way.
-In addition, it allows to emulate a Rogue AP (dummy access point) with customs logins.
+It allows to decrypt WEP / WPA / WPA2 encrypt (no commands needed) in a graphical and intuitive way.
+In addition, it also allows to emulate a Rogue AP (dummy access point) with customs logins.

+# Functions
 - Two runtime enviroments:

       1. Graphical -> Fully intuitive environment and similar to the installation of any software.
 Without Terminal.